-You'll discover only the finest wines from passionate, talented producers, showcasing different regional facets through the lens of well-known icons, the wine road less traveled, and the occasional delightful detour to help you expand your wine horizons.
+You'll discover only the finest wines from passionate, talented producers, showcasing different regional facets through the lens of well-known icons, the wine road less traveled, and the occasional delightful detour to help you expand your Italian wine horizons.

 - For lovers of smooth, savory reds.